-Google SketchUp the popular 3D modelling program created by Google as an easy way to create 3D objects and allows placement of users created 3D architectural models within Google Earth. has now left the ranks of Google services been sold to Trimble Navigation.
+Google SketchUp, the popular 3D modeling program created by Google as an easy way to create 3D objects and allows placement of users’ created 3D architectural models within Google Earth, has now left the ranks of Google services and been sold to Trimble Navigation.

-SketchUp was originally developed by startup company @Last Software and was released to the public on August 2000 as a general purpose 3D content creation tool, marketed using the tagline “3D for Everyone”.
+SketchUp was originally developed by startup company @Last Software and was released to the public in August 2000 as a general-purpose 3D content creation tool, marketed using the tagline “3D for Everyone”.

 “That’s why I’m sharing today that the SketchUp team and technology will be leaving Google to join Trimble.
 We’ll be better able to focus on our core communities: modelers who have been with us from the beginning, as well as future SketchUppers who have yet to discover our products.